wzhan0201/AdvancedMachineLearning_AA/README.md

 Content: Medical images (CT, MRI, X-ray) with bilingual VQA pairs Filtered to English questions only
 Train: 4,918 samples | Validation: 1,047 | Test: 1,059

+The trained model checkpoints are not included in the GitHub repository due to file size limitations.
+Please contact me at 24081813@siswa.um.edu.my if necessary.